Overview of Jacana Camp

-Set on an island and surrounded year round by water, Jacana Camp is a quintessential Okavango Delta 'water camp'.
+Set on an island and surrounded year round by water, Jacana Camp is a quintessential Okavango Delta ‘water camp’.
 The surrounding wetlands are densely populated with swamp specialists like sitatunga and red lechwe antelopes and the area abounds with hippo, elephant, crocodile and other big game.
-It's also home to a rich variety of water birds including wattled cranes, Pel's fishing-owls, both species of jacanas as well as other seldom-seen species such as rails, crakes and moorhens.
+It is also home to a rich variety of water birds including wattled cranes, Pel’s fishing-owls, both species of jacanas as well as other seldom-seen species such as rails, crakes and moorhens.

 Water-based activities such as fishing expeditions, boat trips and peaceful game viewing by mokoro (traditional dug-out canoe) make the most of these beautiful, watery surroundings.
 Walking safaris are offered year round and, depending on water levels, game drives are available from about September to May as the floodwaters recede.

 The Bush Buddy programme has been specially designed to appeal to pre-teens and teenagers with age-appropriate activities, snacks, gifts and arts & crafts.

 Highlights & Activities

 What's on offer whilst on this itinerary?